fbpx

 80 Branding Statistics Every Business Owner and Marketing Leader Needs to Know in 2024

 If you’re a business owner or in a leadership position, you probably understand the impact branding has on the bottom line.
 However, with the rapid changes in technology there’s no doubt that consumer purchasing behaviour is also changing.
-As such it’s no surprise that the way you approach branding should also change to meet these evolving trends.
+It’s no surprise that the way you approach design should also change to meet these evolving trends.
 The question is, what are these trends, and how do you respond effectively?
 However, amidst the plethora of advice and statistics available, it can be challenging to discern the key factors that truly matter.

 Branding serves as a means of communication, allowing us to connect with consumers, differentiate ourselves from competitors, and establish a distinctive presence in a world teeming with competitors trying to buy your customers attention.

-Building a brand is about more than designing a logo or choosing colours.
-It’s about telling a story – one that connects with your buyer’s and evokes an emotional response in them to take action and do business with your brand.
+Building your business is about more than designing a logo or choosing colours.
+It’s about telling a story – one that connects with your buyer’s and evokes an emotional response in them to take action and do business.

-While commonly associated with a company’s logo or the products and services it offers, a brand identity encompasses far more.
+While commonly associated with a company’s logo or the products and services it offers, an identity encompasses far more.

 A brand represents your company not only in the present but also in the future, shaping public perceptions and fostering communication.